sudocrystal/scc-compsci/121/README.md

   - Fancy Turtle House
 + Repetition
   - Turtle Loops
-  - Homework
-    - Lecture on simple for-loops and while loops
-    - Predicting the Result

 ## Week 6
 + for and while Loops
   - Lecture: for and while loops
+  - Predicting the Result
++ Lab Time
   - Fixing Loops
-+ Lab Time
   - Lab: Nursery Rhymes Continued
 + What is Pseudocode?
   - Complete nursery rhymes together